Toucaan/toucaan.docs/docs/installation.md

 }
 ```

-The [sample file](https://github.com/Toucaan/toucaan/blob/master/webpack.config.js.sample) is included for reference or customization by the end user.
+A [sample file](https://github.com/Toucaan/toucaan/blob/master/webpack.config.js.sample) is included for reference or customization by the end user.

-Since each web framework follows a slightly different set of rules and conventions, setting up the preprocessing pipeline with `sass` is therefore left to the author.
+Since each web framework is different and follows a slightly different set of rules or conventions, the preprocessing pipeline with `sass` or another tool is therefore left to the author as an exercise.

 Go to next step and [configure](./configuration.md) Toucaan for your project.